microsoft/sqlworkshops-sql2022workshop/sql2022workshop/05_DataVirt/minio/readme.md

 ## Setup minio for the exercise

-- Download minio.exe for Windows into c:\minio.exe
+- Download minio.exe for Windows into c:\minio
 - Download the openssl for Windows MSI and run the installer.
 Use all the defaults.
 - Set a system environment variable OPENSSL_CONF=C:\Program Files\OpenSSL-Win64\bin\openssl.cfg and add to the system environment variable PATH c:\Program Files\OpenSSL-Win64\bin
 - Generate a private key using the following command from the c:\minio directory.